 Game of Record definitions, explanations, and applicability for each esport can be found in their respective rulebooks.

 7.3 Stoppage of Play

-If a player intentionally disconnects without notifying a coach or League Official or pausing, a League Official is not required to enforce a stoppage.
-During any pause or stoppage, players may not leave the match area unless authorized by their coach.
+If a player intentionally disconnects without notifying a coach or league official or pausing, a league official is not required to enforce a stoppage.
+During any pause or stoppage, players may not leave the match area unless authorized by their head coach.

 7.3.1 Directed Pause.
 League Officials may order the pause of a match or execute a pause command on any player station at the sole discretion of the League Officials, at any time.